Skip to main content

 Instances: This is only applicable to the alert hub.
 A single occurrence of an alert is considered as one instance.
 For example, an unreachable device under “Unreachable Device(s)” alert type is regarded as one instance.
 If there is more than one device unreachable then the list of devices/instances will show up under the same alert type.
 Count of devices/instances are shown next to the alert type.

-The “Current alerts” tab lists all the active dashboard alerts in an organization.
-Please note that resolved alerts will not be displayed in this list.
+The “Active” tab lists all the active dashboard alerts in an organization.

 Filters are only available for the organization alert page.